 In most temples, parents bring their children, but in this temple, children bring their parents.
 The common wishes that get fulfilled here are getting through entrance exams, getting married to the person of your choice, getting a job, and of course, getting a visa – most of the needs of young people.

-I do not know if the wishes come true or not but what I saw on the faces of those doing Parikrama was a pure devotion and sheer faith.
+I do not know if the wishes come true or not but what I saw on the faces of those doing Parikrama were a pure devotion and sheer faith.
 If faith can move mountains, maybe this is one of its ways to do so.